Retroperspect/UFO_blog/README.md

 For those saying they dont use monitoring system "Lack of time" was the main reson why they haven’t implemented it.
 For those using monitoring 50% says they have been involved implementing monitor systems in their company.

-On the question: Have you IT-system ever one down or not functioned correctly without your knowledge?
+On the question: Have your IT-system ever one down or not functioned correctly without your knowledge?
 50% using monitors systems say yes.
 100% not using monitor systems answer positively to this question.

 #### How much insight would you say monitoring give to your IT-system?